CharlieDigital/dotnet6-openapi/README.md

 ENTRYPOINT [ "dotnet", "/app/api.dll" ]
 ```

-Note the `ASPNETCORE_ENVIRONMENT=container` and the final line `api.dll` which has to match the project output name.
+Note the `ASPNETCORE_ENVIRONMENT=container` which is used to specify listening on port 8080 when we deploy to Google Cloud Run and the final line `api.dll` which has to match the project output name.

 The `--configuration Release` will bypass the Swagger generation on build.

-A this point, you can run the following command to build the API:
+At this point, you can run the following command to build the API:

 ```
 docker build . -t dotnet6-webapi-forecast
 ```

-That will build the image.
+That will build and tag the image.

 ### Run and Test the Docker Container